 Research carried out in 2018 shows that chewing gum could reduce the impact and pain caused by braces placement on teeth.

 In addition, ADA-approved chewing gum contains xylitol, a sweetener that promotes dental cleaning while preventing cavities.
-Remember that caries is a silent enemy, especially within an orthodontic treatment.
+Remember that caries is a silent enemy, especially within an orthodontic treatment in Portland.

 Can You Chew Gum With Invisalign?

 One of the advantages of using Invisalign is the ease a patient has to remove their trays when eating or drinking.

 Chewing with the trays on can wear and damage the orthodontist intended shape, making them useless.
 Furthermore, if you chew gum with your Invisalign trays on, you could face two problems:

 - Gum can get stuck in the tray and might be hard to remove, and;

 - The tray gets deformed, and that does not help align your teeth

 A common problem occurs in orthodontics patients who do not follow the required complete hygiene steps; the accumulation of dental plaque and tartar on teeth.

 Plaque is the main cause of tooth decay, gum disease, and cavities affecting oral health.
 Plaque accumulation could cause gingivitis, gum inflammation, and bone tissue damage.